SamanthaLop/Small_Bugs_Big_Data/README.md

 ### 2. kraken2_report_parsing_functions.py
-This python script (used as a module) contains the functions used to parse kraken2 reports for: confirming the input path contains Kraken2 reports, extracting - for all reports in the input directory - the number of classified and unclassified reads (and percentages), calculating the total number of reads, and concatenating all kraken2 reports into a single dataframe for further analysis.
+This python module contains the functions used to parse kraken2 reports for: confirming the input path contains Kraken2 reports, extracting - for all reports in the input directory - the number of classified and unclassified reads (and percentages), calculating the total number of reads, and concatenating all kraken2 reports into a single dataframe for further analysis.

 ### 3. mitochondrial_allele_frequencies.py